-Two years ago, Bonavaree was smashed by 225km/h winds.
+Seven years ago, Bonavaree was smashed by 225km/h winds.
 Then weeks later, earthquakes.
 The epicenter of the big one was 2.5km away.
+In 2016 the Kaikoura earthquake ripped the farm to bits again, moving the entire farm 5 meters north and lifting it 2 meters

 I have learned that as a farmer, you need to be sustainable across three pillars — financial, environmental and social.
 Around each pillar, you need to build resilience, by accessing integrated knowledge and support.
 It’s not about business as usual with a few concessions.
 It’s a whole new road.